ICER’s Migraine Report Tells Familiar Story

 Meanwhile, readers of ICER’s draft evidence report would be hard pressed to form an opinion of their own.
 ICER has redacted the effectiveness data on how many fewer migraine days clinical trials participants experienced with CGRP inhibitors – a key data point in gauging the drugs’ effectiveness.

 In short, the analysis of CGRP inhibitors follows the lead of past ICER reports, repeating the missteps described in the Institute for Patient Access’ recent white paper, “The ICER Myth.”
 The paper notes that ICER repeatedly attempts to evaluate drugs too early, using incomplete data, and that its methods could not be fully replicated by other researchers, undermining the integrity of its findings.
-ICER’s analysis of migraine treatments also reflects the organization’s modus operandi: a one-size-fits-all effort to reduce the immense, patient-specific value of innovative medicine into an exercise of economic number crunching.Cost Value, Neurological
+ICER’s analysis of migraine treatments also reflects the organization’s modus operandi: a one-size-fits-all effort to reduce the immense, patient-specific value of innovative medicine into an exercise of economic number crunching.Cost Value, Headache, Neurological

 Categorized in: Blog